 - Net margin with proper sync: 8–12% of GMV.

-- Net margin with weak sync (price/stock drift): 2–6% of GMV — the difference is largely cancellations and out-of-pocket fulfilment when supplier prices have moved.
+- Net margin with weak sync (price/stock drift): 2–6% of GMV — the difference is largely cancellations and out-of-pocket fulfillment when supplier prices have moved.

 That spread — roughly $300–400/month on a 500-listing store — is what good listing software actually buys you.
 The $25–80/month subscription is a rounding error compared to the margin you protect by syncing every 15 minutes instead of every 6 hours.